 Dust Mite Spray: Inorganic vs Natural

 Generally, you’ll find commercial dust mites spray categorized into inorganic and natural sprays.
-Inorganic ones use chemicals like tannic acid or benzyl benzoate that are proven to be a lethal agent for dust mites.
+Inorganic ones use chemicals like tannic acid or benzyl benzoate that are proven to be a lethal agents for dust mites.
 Some inorganic sprays are tested to be safe for humans and pets.

 Natural dust mite sprays are usually made of plant extract and formulated to kill dust mites.
 Often, an inorganic spray is more efficient.
 The spray reacts faster to neutralize the allergen and the residue effects last for months before another treatment is needed.

 Meanwhile, it may take longer to kill off the dust mites or neutralizing the allergen when using natural ones.
-Also, you’ll need to apply natural dust mites spray more frequently, usually 2 weeks, in order to keep them at bay.
+Also, you’ll need to apply natural dust mites spray more frequently, usually for 2 weeks, in order to keep them at bay.

 There isn’t a right or wrong choice in choosing inorganic or natural dust mite killer sprays.
 If you’re one for the greener earth, you may opt for natural solutions.
 But if the mites are driving you mad, an inorganic spray will do the trick quicker.